inrupt/solid-client-authn-js/ARCHITECTURE.md

 #### Login

-Logging in is an operation initiated by the Client.
+The login operation is initiated by the Client.
 It may result in one of the following:
 - a redirection of the Resource Owner to the Issuer's authorization endpoint
 - a request by the Client to the Issuer's token endpoint Handlers for the login operation are located in `packages/*/src/login/oidc/oidcHandlers/*Handler.ts`.

 #### Incoming redirect

-The incoming redirect is an operation initiated by the Issuer.
+The incoming redirect operation is initiated by the Issuer.
 At the Issuer webpage, the Resource Owner authenticates (e.g. by entering a username and a password), after which the Issuer sends them to a webpage under the Client app's control (its `redirect_uri`), to which it appends some query parameters that